How to Get Divorced in NC

 The outline below explains the steps in a divorce in North Carolina.
 Call the Raleigh divorce attorneys of Charles R. Ullman & Associates or use our online contact form for more information and assistance.
 We serve clients throughout Raleigh and Wake County.

-Steps for Separation and Divorce in North Carolina
+Five Steps For Getting Divorced in North Carolina

 Divorce is a complex legal process that is different in each case.
 But, in general, divorce in North Carolina proceeds as follows: